 Learn the basics about how to best invest your money to grow wealth and get your money working for you.

 So you want to learn about investing, you’ve come to the right place.
-This article will introduce you to investing.
+I’ll introduce you to investing and run you through some of the key points.
 There is no way it can teach you everything, but what it will do is run you through the basics.
 Then after that, you will know what you need to look into more.
 After all, you can’t know what you don’t know.
 It is all about expanding your knowledge sphere.
-The size of the sphere is the number of things you know, and the surface of the share is the number of things you know you don’t know much about.
+The sphere’s size is the number of things you know, and the surface of the share is the number of things you know you don’t know much about.
 Let’s expand your knowledge sphere.

 Investing is a way for most people to make some money outside of the normal job.
 Most people earn money by working- trading their limited amount of time for dollars.
 Investing allows you to make your money work for you- even when you are sleeping.
 That is what investing is about.

 Investing can help you achieve financial independence over the long term.
 So it makes sense to learn about it.

 An Introduction to Investing

 Right off the bat, one of the best-known tips for growing a successful long-term investment portfolio is to diversify.
 Diversification is simply the common saying don’t put all your eggs in one basket.
 And the reason for this is that if you drop the basket, you break all the eggs.
 But if you have many baskets with one egg and drop that one basket, you only break one egg.

 Here are two main reasons you want to diversify your investments;

 - Protecting your investment capital, and,